Upcoming Exhibitions

 Whether pushing paint across a canvas or framing a subject within my camera lens, my intention is to convey a mood, emotion, and context in a single image that sparks the viewer’s imagination.
 The genesis of Journeys of the Southwest collection came from the desire to flee life’s daily stress.
 The grand visuals and the enormity of the terrain changed my reference point in life.
 I would spend a decade, 2010 through 2020, flying and driving thousands of miles across Colorado, Utah, Arizona, New Mexico, Nevada, and Texas, documenting the region.

-Solo Exhibition by Henry Moyerman
+Built Over Time by Henry Moyerman

 September 19 - October 18, 2025